ibm-cloud-docs/containers/cs_ingress_about.md

 For more information, see [Planning networking for single or multiple namespaces](/docs/containers?topic=containers-ingress#multiple_namespaces).

+<p class="important">As of 22 November 2019, the following changes are made to the Ingress subdomain:</br></br>All new clusters are assigned an Ingress subdomain in the format <code>&lt;cluster_name&gt;.&lt;globally_unique_account_HASH&gt;-0001.&lt;region&gt;.containers.appdomain.cloud</code> and an Ingress secret in the format <code>&lt;cluster_name&gt;.&lt;globally_unique_account_HASH&gt;-0001</code>.
+For more information about this format, see [Understanding the subdomain format](/docs/containers?topic=containers-loadbalancer_hostname#loadbalancer_hostname_format).
+If you have pipeline dependencies on consistent app domain names, you can use your own custom domain instead of the IBM-provided Ingress subdomain.</br></br>Any cluster that is still assigned an Ingress subdomain in the format <code>&lt;cluster_name&gt;.&lt;region&gt;.containers.mybluemix.net</code> is assigned a CNAME record that maps to a subdomain in the format <code>&lt;cluster_name&gt;.&lt;region_or_zone&gt;.containers.appdomain.cloud</code>.
+The <code>appdomain.cloud</code> subdomain is created and assigned to your cluster for you if it did not exist in your cluster.
+Either subdomain can still be used.</p>

 ### Application load balancer (ALB)
 {: #alb-about}

 The application load balancer (ALB) is an external load balancer that listens for incoming HTTP, HTTPS, or TCP service requests.
 The ALB then forwards requests to the appropriate app pod according to the rules defined in the Ingress resource.
 {: shortdesc}

 When you create a standard cluster, {{site.data.keyword.containerlong_notm}} automatically creates a highly available ALB in each zone where you have worker nodes and assigns a unique public route which all public ALBs share.
-You can find the public route for your cluster by running `ibmcloud ks cluster get --cluster <cluster_name_or_ID>` and looking for the **Ingress subdomain** in the format `mycluster.us-south.containers.appdomain.cloud`.
+You can find the public route for your cluster by running `ibmcloud ks cluster get --cluster <cluster_name_or_ID>` and looking for the **Ingress subdomain** in the format `mycluster-<hash>-0001.us-south.containers.appdomain.cloud`.
 One default private ALB is also automatically created in each zone of your cluster, but the private ALBs are not automatically enabled and do not use the Ingress subdomain.
 Note that classic clusters with workers that are connected to private VLANs only are not assigned an IBM-provided Ingress subdomain.

 **Classic clusters: ALB IP addresses**